Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Introduction

 However, modeling structure on small scales is challenging.
 The small-scale RSD is complicated not only by high-order contributions of both the density and velocity fields, but also non-perturbative effects arising from the dynamics beyond shell crossing, i.e., formation and evolution of galaxies (or dark matter halos) and baryonic feedback.
 To tackle these complexities, a new class of methods relying on simulations instead of analytic theories have arisen \citep[e.g.][]{2019Zhai, 2021Lange, 2021Chapman, 2021Kobayashi}.
 The key advantage of simulation-based methods is that N-body simulations can precisely capture the non-linear evolution of dark matter density and velocity fields, given sufficient computational resources.
 However, N-body simulations only simulate the gravitational growth of the total matter field, so we still need a robust galaxy--dark matter connection model that ``paints'' galaxies on top of the simulated matter density field.
 An additional challenge with simulation-based methods is the fact that simulations of sufficiently large volume (larger than survey volume) and precision are expensive to run, and can only be run at fixed cosmology, resulting in a very sparse sampling (often $\sim 10$ per parameter direction) of cosmology parameter space.

 To bridge the galaxy--halo connection, several empirical models have emerged as being particularly effective at producing the correct small-scale galaxy clustering.
-One such model is sub-halo abundance matching \citep[SHAM;][]{2006Conroy, 2017Lehmann}, where a one-to-one correspondence is assumed between all dark matter subhaloes and galaxies.
-A more sophisticated and flexible model commonly used in modern cosmological simulations is the halo occupation distribution model \citep[HOD;][]{2002Berlind, 2005Zheng, 2007bZheng, 2016Hearin, 2018Yuan}, which ties galaxy occupation probabilistically to halo properties through a set of parametrized functions.
+One such model is sub-halo abundance matching \citep[SHAM;][]{2006Conroy, 2013Reddick, 2016Chaves}, which in its most basic form, relies on the assumption that some galaxy property (such as luminosity or stellar mass) is monotonically related to some halo properties (such as virial mass or maximum circular velocity) with scatter.
+More complex versions of this modeling approach have also parameterized for example tidal disruption and assembly bias \citep[e.g.][]{2017Lehmann, 2021Contreras, 2022Hearin}.
+Another model commonly used in modern cosmological simulations is the halo occupation distribution model \citep[HOD;][]{2002Berlind, 2005Zheng, 2007bZheng, 2016Hearin, 2018Yuan}, which ties galaxy occupation probabilistically to halo properties through a set of parametrized functions.
 We refer the readers to \citet{2018Wechsler} for a comprehensive review of this topic.

 The issue of sparse cosmology sampling can be addressed with interpolative surrogate models known as emulators, as demonstrated with various degrees of success in recent studies \citep[e.g. ][]{2009Heitmann, 2010Lawrence, 2014Heitmann, 2019Zhai, 2022Zhai, 2019Lange, 2021Lange, 2021Kobayashi}.
 These emulator models utilize flexible parametrized models such as polynomial expansions and Gaussian processes to interpolate between the model predictions at the available cosmologies to enable dense sampling of the cosmology likelihood space, but at the cost of additional errors due to uncertainties in the model.
 Thus, the key challenge in emulator studies is to measure and minimize such emulator errors.